hphelion/docs.hpcloud.com/apispecs/bock/bock_openstack_storage_api.md

 3. A volume can only be detached when the status of the volume is “in-use”.
 4. A volume can be attached to only one server instance.
 5. A server can have multiple volumes attached to it.
-6. The device name should be see valid and same device name cannot be repeated.
+6. The device name should be valid and same device name cannot be repeated.
 7. The device needs to be mounted on the server, before it can be used.

 ##### 4.4.3.1 List attached volumes for a server ##### {#list_attached_volumes}